 How to switch energy supplier

-Switching your energy provider can seem daunting.
+Switching your energy supplier can seem daunting

 There are a whole host of things we think could go wrong, so many of us don’t even bother.